close up of someone's crossed legs balancing a laptop computer in their lap

 Summary:

-The survey of gender clinics for children and adolescents across the UK and EU-15+ countries aims to identify:
+The survey of gender clinics for children and adolescents across the UK and EU-15+ countries aimed to identify:

 • The range of services provided across a group of countries with similar health services.